twitter/labella.js/README.md

 [left](http://twitter.github.io/labella.js/basic_left.html) |
 [right](http://twitter.github.io/labella.js/basic_right.html) |
 [with text](http://twitter.github.io/labella.js/with_text.html)
+* Read the instructions on this page or API reference.

-* If you are looking for a ready-to-use timeline component with Labella's smart labeling instead of building your timeline from scratch, check out [d3Kit-timeline](https://github.com/kristw/d3kit-timeline)
+Moreover, if you are looking for a ready-to-use timeline component with Labella's smart labeling instead of building your own timeline from scratch, check out [d3Kit-timeline](https://github.com/kristw/d3kit-timeline)

 ### Install